Deep Ordinal Regression using Optimal Transport Loss and Unimodal Output Probabilities: Experimental Results

 \subsection{Ablation Studies}

 Here we use a modified version of the Abalone dataset\footnote{\url{https://archive.ics.uci.edu/ml/datasets/abalone}}.
 The dependent variable counts the number of rings inside the abalone shell, corresponding to its age, which should be predicted from 8 numeric features.
 We slightly re-arranged the range of the dependent variable using a hand-crafted monotonic transform, resulting in a a partition of the data to eight classes, with number of instances per class ranging between 391 and 689.
-The data file appears in our GitHub repository.
+The data file appears in supplementary material.

 Table~\ref{tab:abalone_results} shows the performance of our proposed approach, along with the following baselines: \begin{itemize} \item A neural network regression model, trained using squared error loss.
-The predicted class is obtained by rounding the model's (linear) output. \item A neural network classification model, trained using cross entropy loss and one-hot targets \item A standard POM. \end{itemize} In addition, to understand the contribution of the optimal transport objective and the unimodal probabilities mechanis, we also train two ``hybrid'' models: \begin{itemize} \item A neural network classification model, trained using optimal transport loss and one-hot targets (classification OT) \item A neural network model, with our proposed mechanism for unimodal output probabilities, trained using cross entropy loss, and one-hot targets (Unimodal CE)
+The predicted class is obtained by rounding the model's (linear) output. \item A neural network classification model, trained using cross entropy loss and one-hot targets. \item A standard POM.
+As POM is a generalized linear model, we expect that it may be outperformed by the other baselines, which are all non-linear. \end{itemize} In addition, to evaluate the contribution of the optimal transport objective and the unimodal probabilities mechanism, we also train two ``hybrid'' models: \begin{itemize} \item A neural network classification model, trained using optimal transport loss and one-hot targets (classification OT) \item A neural network model, with our proposed mechanism for unimodal output probabilities, trained using cross entropy loss, and one-hot targets (Unimodal CE)

 \end{itemize} All neural network models shared the same architecture, except for the output layer, and were trained using identical batch sizes and learning rate policies.